jagwong81/L-Series-Laboratory-Systems/README.md

 - L2-7  — The Emergence, Purpose and Limits of Laboratory Modularity

   - Prologue
-  - Chapter 1 —Is Laboratory Modularity the Goal of Design and Governance, or Its Result?
+  - Chapter 1 — Is Laboratory Modularity the Goal of Design and Governance, or Its Result?

 ---